Blythe Danner

 Danner is the sister of Harry Danner and the widow of Bruce Paltrow.
-She is the mother of actress Gwyneth Paltrow and director Jake Paltrow.

 Early life

-Danner was born in Philadelphia, Pennsylvania, the daughter of Katharine (née Kile) and Harry Earl Danner, a bank executive.
-She has a brother, opera singer and actor Harry Danner; a sister, performer-turned-director Dorothy "Dottie" Danner; and a maternal half-brother, violin maker William Moennig III.
-Danner has Pennsylvania Dutch (German), and some English and Irish ancestry; her maternal grandmother was a German immigrant, and one of her paternal great-grandmothers was born in Barbados (to a family of European descent).
+Danner was born in Philadelphia, Pennsylvania, to Katharine and Harry Earl Danner, a bank executive.
+She has a brother, opera singer and actor Harry Danner, a sister and a maternal half-brother.
+Danner has Pennsylvania Dutch, some English and Irish ancestry.
+Her maternal grandmother was a German immigrant, and one of her paternal great-grandmothers was born in Barbados to a family of European descent.
 Danner graduated from George School, a Quaker high school located near Newtown, Bucks County, Pennsylvania, in 1960.